stackhpc/stackhpc-kayobe-config/doc/source/operations/ceph-management.rst

 .. code-block:: console

+   # From storage host
-   ceph# cephadm shell
+   sudo cephadm shell
-   ceph# ceph osd unset noout
+   ceph osd unset noout

 Remove the OSD using Ceph orchestrator command:

 .. code-block:: console

+   # From storage host
-   ceph# cephadm shell
+   sudo cephadm shell
-   ceph# ceph orch osd rm <ID> --replace
+   ceph orch osd rm <ID> --replace

 After removing OSDs, if the drives the OSDs were deployed on once again become available, cephadm may automatically try to deploy more OSDs on these drives if